Sophie-Xiying-Liu/sg_ml_engineer/docs/solution_doc.md

 3. venv and requirements.txt

+An important but missing part is the test.

 Next, I will try to answer the three main questions raised in the challenge.

 ### 1. Checklist to bring the model into production